 Testimonials are perfect for social sharing.

 If you’re tracking your patients’ experience in your practice—which you absolutely should be doing—you can leverage this information by asking your happiest patients to provide you reviews and testimonials.
-(The Net Promoter Score® [NPS®] is the best way to track this, and we explain the how and why here.)
+(The Net Promoter Score® [NPS®] is the best way to track this, and we explain the how and why in this blog.)
 Once you have your testimonials, be sure to obtain written permission to share them for marketing purposes; then, feature them on social media, your website, or other marketing materials.
 Having real-life recommendations from actual patients is a great way to build trust and establish credibility in your community, and prospective patients will respond to that.

 For example, by infusing its fun staff culture into patient interactions, East Coast-based Pivot Physical Therapy makes true believers out of its patients (evidenced by this patient testimonial): “Possibly the most important thing, everyone at Pivot Physical Therapy is fun and great to be around.
 I look forward to getting away from work and ‘playing’ at your facilities.”
 Not only does this speak to Pivot’s amazing culture, but it also helps ease patient anxieties about how grueling physical therapy can be—making it an ideal testimonial to post online.